-Please call and request an application from our tax department.
+Please call & request an application from our department.
 They are also available on our website or at either one of the tax department locations in Greensboro or High Point.
-Complete the application & mail no later than June 2nd.
+Complete the application & mail no later than June 1.

 Circuit Breaker Deferment